Workspaces are designed to divide your account into separate sub-accounts, each with their own distinct set of assets and access control.

 - Viewer - Can only view reports.

-- Manager - Same as tester but can also add/remove members from the Workspace and create/delete alerts.
+- Manager - Same as a tester but can also add/remove members from the Workspace, create/delete alerts and create/edit/delete Private Locations.

 To do this, go to 'Settings' => 'Workspace' => 'Users' and edit the user you want: